 The Importance Of SAS Index Centiles

 In a previous blog post Using Indexes to Increase Performance in SAS, I demonstrate how to use a SAS index to decrease run time significantly.
 In the post, I draw a small subset from a large data set.
 I force SAS to use the index with the IDXNAME Option.
 Usually though, we do not use that option.
-Instead, SAS has to guess whether using the index will increase performance or not.
-To do that, SAS uses index centiles.
+Instead, SAS has to guess whether using it will increase performance or not.
+To do that, SAS uses centiles.
 The concept of centiles is extremely important in the context of SAS indexes.
 This post introduces centiles and shows an example of how to alter their behavior with PROC DATASETS.

 SAS Index Centile Introduction